Which issues would you most highlight to someone new to your state?

 How can employers make changes to existing employment agreements?

 No specific requirements exist in this regard.
 The terms of the agreement should establish the means of amendment.
-Generally, continued employment is adequate consideration to make changes in terms of an at-will employment relationship.
+Except with regard to the introduction of non-compete agreements (where additional consideration is required for agreements entered into on or after October 1, 2018), continued employment is generally adequate consideration to make changes in terms of an at-will employment relationship.

 What are the requirements relating to advertising open positions?